ManafHijazi/github-search/README.md

 Create a .env file in the root directory of the project and add the environment variables.

-( This step is optional if you want to prevent the time out request error to occure too much )
+( This step is optional if you want to prevent the time out request error from occurring too much )

 Example: